-The emerging preferred solution for XC212 has the potential to directly impact surface and subsurface archaeological remains and architectural features associated with Saint Mary's RC Church (CO008-069), potentially resulting in an impact of moderate significance.
+The emerging preferred solution has the potential to directly impact surface and subsurface archaeological remains and architectural features associated with Saint Mary's RC Church (CO008-069), potentially resulting in an impact of moderate significance.
 The Recorded Monuments located in this area, including a moated site (CO008-035) and several ringforts, collectively reflect a concentration of settlement since at least the Middle Ages, and there is a relatively high potential for further remains to be encountered.
-The archaeological surveys outlined above, which include geophysical surveys and targeted test-trenching where required, would aim to provide further clarity on this potential.
+The archaeological surveys outlined above would aim to provide further clarity on this potential.
 However, the significance of such impacts cannot be determined at this stage.